PanGalacticTech/project_template/[2]LL_requirements_capture.md

 HL.1.
 Device must protect Client USB from direct short between VCC & GND pins                                            <br>
 HL.2.
 Device must protect Client USB from current draw >0.5A, as common for older devices.                               <br>
 HL.3.
 Device must protect Client USB from voltages >5v applied to VCC and Data Pins.                                     <br>
 HL.4.
-Device should prevent voltages >1v being applied to the client USB GND pin.                                        <br>
-HL.5.
 Device should operate with <0.2A quiessent current, in order to maximise power available from client USB for embedded project.   <br>

 _______________________________________________________________________________________________________________________________________________________